Dyl777/SolarIrradiance/README.md

 ## 5. Conclusion and Future Work

 This research demonstrates the importance of adaptive hybrid frameworks in forecasting solar irradiance in tropical climates.
 AMMC consistently outperformed statistical and deep learning baselines, making it suitable for practical energy planning in Cameroon and beyond.

-**Future work:**

-* Integration of satellite imagery and weather forecasts.
-* Deployment of real-time AMMC on IoT-enabled solar farms.
-* Transfer learning for cross-regional generalization across Africa.

 ---